top of page

 is a multidisciplinary storyteller and environmental science student residing in Oakland, the unceded homeland of the Chochenyo Ohlone people.
 As a queer Iranian-American, Shayan grounds his interdisciplinary process in collaboration across experiences, communities, and place.
 He currently is a Master's Student in the Bren School of Environmental Science and Management at UC Santa Barbara, studying the politics and economics of the environment with a focus in strategic communications.
 Shayan aspires to support social justice movements through community-based research and policy advocacy.
 If he could have any super power, he would want to be capable of nuclear fission!

 is a researcher, museum and sci fi enthusiast, and budding writer with interests in the intersection of science, politics, and art.
 She has been involved in grassroots advocacy in San Jose and Los Angeles and now lives in Boston.
 She graduated with an AB in neuroscience and philosophy from Harvard and currently works as a lab manager for the GenderSci Lab.
-If she could have any superpower, she would want to have the ability to instantly learn and communicate in all languages!
+Experience Kelsey's work now.

 is a survivor, social work professional, and advocate.
 She received both her bachelor’s and master’s degrees in Social Work from Michigan State University.
 While a graduate student, Claire concentrated her studies on gender-based violence in the context of activism, advocacy, and organizational and community leadership.
 Claire is currently a project coordinator with the National Council for Mental Wellbeing and has a background working in state and federal policy advocacy on issues related to Title IX and sexual abuse prevention and response.
-If she could have any superpower, she would want the power of flight!
+Read Claire's work now.

 previously studied music and film at Georgetown University.
 He currently focuses on youth employment initiatives with America’s Promise on the Strategic Initiatives and Partnerships team.
 He also works closely with the YES Project, where he has helped guide community investment and engagement efforts, and has written on various employment-related topics—most recently in a piece for Forbes.com focused on class dynamics in the workplace.
 He is the father of one 4-year-old son and the oldest of 8 kids.
 In his spare time, he enjoys listening to and making music.
-If he could have one superpower, he would want the power to grant wishes!
+Experience Deshaun's work now.